zonaetmunna/niche-based-react-client-site-project-assignment-12/README.md

 and server site github link (https://github.com/programming-hero-web-course-4/niche-website-server-side-zonaetmunna)

 ## props of our site
-* we used react framework ,react-hook-form,mui react css frame work
-* we used our own server site
+* In this project, I used client-side, server-side, and database.
+* Developed a dashboard for normal and admin users for different services
+* For any service, a user must login and he will be able to give reviews.
+* An admin can add, delete or update any service and make an admin.
-* for database we used mongodb atlas database
+* for client site designed i used Material-UI, react,firebase-authentication
-* this site help you for shopping unique collection
-* you share your review and comment
+* For back-end site Node.js, express.js, and MongoDB.
+Deploy in Heroku and firebase.